conan-io/docs/reference/conanfile/tools/cmake/cmakedeps.rst

         self.cpp_info.components["mycomponent"].set_property("cmake_target_aliases", ["VarComponent"])

         # Skip this package when generating the files for the whole dependency tree in the consumer
-        # note: it will make useless the previous adjustements.
+        # note: it will make useless the previous adjustments.
         # self.cpp_info.set_property("cmake_find_mode", "none")

         # Generate both MyFileNameConfig.cmake and FindMyFileName.cmake